Michael4170/PVEF-Core/Mission-Making.md

 ### Reading the log

 ```
-Mortar: mortar at [x, y] burst 1 OPEN - 4 round(s) onto [x, y], 380m out, ...
+Mortar: mortar at [x, y] burst 1 OPEN - 4 round(s) onto [x, y], 798m out, ...
+Solve: charge 3 of 5, ...
 ```

-`380m out` is the range actually being fired at.
-If it reads **400** every time, the tube is too far from its waypoint — move it closer. `has NO child waypoint` or `impact point only Nm away` means the waypoint was never placed or never dragged off the template.
+`798m out` is the range actually being fired at, and `charge 3 of 5` is the charge the crew is using for it.
+If the range reads **1000** every time, the tube is too far from its waypoint — move it closer. `has NO child waypoint` or `impact point only Nm away` means the waypoint was never placed or never dragged off the template.

 ---